San Francisco stuns No. 4 Virginia 61-60 in Bubbleville - WHIZ News

 A jumper by Hauser put Virginia ahead 54-53 with 3:42 left, but that would be its last lead of the game.

+A strip by Bouyea led to a 3-pointer from Shabazz that gave the Dons a 58-54 advantage and Jurkatamm made it 61-54 with a 3-pointer the next trip down the court.

-Josh Kunen missed the front end of a 1-and-1 with 10 seconds left, giving the Cavaliers the final shot.
+UVA chipped away and had a chance to win after Josh Kunen missed the front end of a 1-and-1 with 10 seconds left.

 But Hauser’s attempt fell off the rim and Trey Murphy III couldn’t convert a tip just before the buzzer.